 Valuing space in which to create, all MFA candidates have semi-private or private studios available 24/7 within the buildings comprising the Department of Art.

-Admission to the MFA Program in Studio Art is in two parts: online application to the graduate school and portfolio submission to the Department of Art.
+Admission to the MFA Program in Studio Art is in two parts: online application to the graduate school and portfolio submission to the Department of Art using the SlideRoom Portal.

 - An online application to the Graduate School.
 This will include: